-If an application is not successful, the applicants have the right to appeal against the decision to an independent panel.
+Parents have a statutory right of appeal against the refusal of a place at the School.
 This applies to all year groups.

 Full details of the statutory right of appeal will be set out in the formal letter notifying parents of the refusal of a place, including the deadline for lodging an appeal.